Survivor: San Juan del Sur: Future appearances

 Keith Nale, Jeremy Collins, and Kelley Wentworth returned for Survivor: Cambodia.
 Natalie Anderson was originally selected for Survivor: Game Changers but had to back out for medical reasons.
 Anderson would eventually return to compete on Survivor: Winners at War, along with Collins.
 Wentworth returned again for Survivor: Edge of Extinction.

 Outside of Survivor, Kelley Wentworth and Jeremy Collins competed on the premiere of Candy Crush.
 Natalie Anderson competed on the thirty-sixth season of The Challenge.
 In 2025, Collins competed on the third season of the Peacock reality TV series The Traitors.
-In 2026, Natalie Anderson will compete on the fourth season of The Traitors.
+In 2026, Anderson competed on the fourth season of The Traitors.

 Season summary

 The season filmed in San Juan del Sur in Nicaragua.

 Due to one pair dropping out prior to the game, the season started with nine pairs of loved ones separated into two tribes: Coyopa and Hunahpu.
 Coyopa lost nearly every challenge; the tribe was initially dominated by a men's alliance led by John, but Josh was torn between allegiances to the men and perpetual target Baylor.
 On Hunahpu, Jeremy and Natalie aligned after their loved ones were voted out, and argued with John at challenges over their loved ones' eliminations.
 Due to John's volatility, Josh orchestrated his ouster and took over the alliance.
 After a tribe swap, Missy (Baylor's mother) came into power on Coyopa, while Josh and Jeremy vied for control on Hunahpu.
 While both men targeted each other, their conflict was never resolved as their tribe won every challenge.

 At the merge, two factions emerged: Jeremy's alliance with Natalie, Julie, Missy and Baylor, and Josh's alliance with his boyfriend Reed, Wes and his father Keith, and Alec, with dating couple Jon and Jaclyn in the middle.
 While they prepared to side with Josh's alliance for the first post-merge Tribal Council, it was cancelled after Julie quit the game, giving Jon and Jaclyn time to change their minds and side with Jeremy's alliance to eliminate Josh.
 Jeremy's fortune was not to last, and he was blindsided by his alliance sans Natalie.
 While Natalie rejoined her old alliance to pick off the remnants of Josh's alliance, Keith was spared as Natalie enacted her revenge, voting out Jon and Baylor and leaving no intact pairs of loved ones remaining.
 Keith then lost the final immunity challenge and was the last player voted out of the game.

 Missy, Jaclyn, and Natalie were the final three.
 At the final Tribal Council, Reed eviscerated Missy's character, comparing her to a “wicked stepmother” and chastising her for a lack of strategy, while Jaclyn was questioned for having only made moves with others, primarily Jon.
 Natalie was praised for making bold moves without a loved one's support, and was ultimately awarded the title of Sole Survivor with five votes to win, compared to Jaclyn's two and Missy's one.